 - In a wired backhauling setup, the satellite can deliver the same speed as when it works as a single broadcaster.

-- No matter what setup I used, the seamless hand-off was always a hit or miss.
+- Regardless of the setup I used, the seamless handoff was always a hit or miss.
 Specifically, clients would more often than not not automatically move from one router to the satellite or vice versa.
 I generally needed to manually disconnect and reconnect the device to make sure it used the closest broadcaster.

-In 2024, most of the EasyMesh combo didn’t pass my 3-day stress test, and clients got disconnected a few times during this period.
-By early 2025, however, with the latest firmware, the system had proven more reliable in most cases.
+In 2024, most EasyMesh combos failed my 3-day stress test, and clients experienced disconnections several times during this period.
+Now, in mid-2025, with the latest firmware, the system has proven more reliable in most cases.

 It’s worth noting that, like all DIY mesh systems, the experience changes depending on the hardware combo.
 Generally, things work better if you use the same hardware throughout.
-However, it’s safe to say that in a wireless mixed hardware setup, TP-Link EasyMesh is a lot less reliable than other canned or DIY mesh systems.
+However, it’s safe to say that in a wireless mixed hardware setup, TP-Link EasyMesh is significantly less reliable than other commercial or DIY mesh systems.

-That said, if you decide to use TP-Link EasyMesh, count on it only when you need to extend the coverage just a bit more via a single extender or if you can link the hardware units (namely supported Archer routers) using network cables.
+That said, if you decide to use TP-Link EasyMesh, rely on it only when you need to extend coverage by a bit more via a single extender or if you can link the hardware units (namely, supported Archer routers) using network cables.

 TP-Link EasyMesh's Rating